- In Anastasia, the train car that the protagonists are in breaks off from the ones behind it. Vlad is more concerned about losing the dining car.

-Hyena: Yeah!
+Banzai: Yeah!
 Be prepared.
 We'll be prepared!
 For what?

 Scar: For the death of the king!

-Hyena: Is he sick?
+Banzai: Is he sick?

 Scar: No, fool, we're going to kill him.
 And Simba too.

 Hyenas: No king, no king!
 La la la la la!

-In Monsters University, the first round of the Scare Games involves running through a tunnel of toxic sea urchin-like critters.
+- In Monsters University, the first round of the Scare Games involves running through a tunnel of toxic sea urchin-like critters.
 As the hosts repeatedly tell the contestants not to touch them, Art is excitedly yelling how he wants to touch one.
 He does and is promptly poisoned.

 - In The Nightmare Before Christmas, Jack Skellington tries to explain Christmas by way of talking about gifts and stockings.
 The other citizens of Halloween don't quite get it.
 In fact, Nightmare's entire plot hinges on the fact that the Halloween Town's citizens don't quite get the point of Christmas.